Collective attention under digital exposure: A dynamical systems approach: Models and Results

 The simplest formulation of the model described in general terms in the previous subsection consists of assuming a linear form for the degradation process.
 Together with the recovery term, this leads to the following differential equation governing the evolution of $x(t)$:

+Here $x$ and $\alpha$ are dimensionless quantities, whereas $r$ and $T$ have dimensions of inverse time.
 The first term in Eq. \eqref{eq1} represents the intrinsic tendency of attention to recover.
 This process may be associated with rest, sustained cognitive activities such as long-form reading, interactions outside digital environments and other habits that promote focus.
 The factor $(1-x)$ ensures that recovery is more effective when attention level is low, while it saturates as $x\to 1$.

+The parameters of the model should be interpreted as effective coarse-grained quantities representing average population-level tendencies rather than fixed individual cognitive traits.

 The second term encodes the degradation induced by digital exposure, i.e., the loss of sustained attention due to interaction with screen-mediated environments.
 This contribution is proportional to $x$, reflecting the fact that only the existing level of attention can be degraded.
 The parameter $\alpha>0$ quantifies the sensitivity of the population to the digital environment.